jldec/presskit/src/dev/content/blog/read-write-static-asset-bindings-for-cloudflare-workers.md

 Workers can already use the new `assets` binding to `GET` static assets which were uploaded as part of the worker deployment.

 BUT what if workers could also create, update, or delete assets using the assets binding API?
+This would enable web publishing frameworks to render and publish static content directly from workers.

 ### What about KV or R2?

 Workers can write to [KV](https://developers.cloudflare.com/kv/) and [R2](https://developers.cloudflare.com/r2), so why not use those services instead, particularly since R2 already supports large objects, CORS, and http headers?

-One reason is that static assets services include additional features like serving `index.html` files directories, and `_redirects` configuration.
+One reason is that static assets services include additional features like serving `index.html` files for directories, and `_redirects` config.

 Another reason is that serving static assets does not have to run any worker code.
 Static assets are simpler and cheaper and easier to operate reliably.